publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXV/m__us_usc_t16_s460nnn.md

     This subchapter, referred to in text, was in the original “this Act”, meaning [Pub.
 L. 106–399][/us/pl/106/399], Oct.
 30, 2000, [114 Stat.
 1655][/us/stat/114/1655], which is classified generally to this subchapter.
 For complete classification of this Act to the Code, see Short Title note set out below and Tables.

-    Part D of this subchapter, referred to in par.
-(1), probably should be a reference to subpart 4 of part A of this subchapter.
+    Part D, referred to in par.
+(1), was in the original “title IV”, meaning title IV of [Pub.
+L. 106–399][/us/pl/106/399], but probably should have been a reference to subtitle D of title I of that Act, which is classified generally to subpart 4 of part A of this subchapter.
 Part D of this subchapter does not relate to the Steens Mountain Advisory Council.

  __Short Title__